 Chest pain from anxiety is usually located over the heart and described as sharp pain.
 The pain usually increases when you breathe, but it doesn’t tend to continue more than a few minutes.

-If you pressure the area the pain gets worse (that is a major difference from heart related chest pain).
+If you apply pressure to the area, the pain gets worse (that is a major difference from heart-related chest pain).
 It is usually accompanied with palpitations, shortness of breath, dizziness and tingling in hands and feet.

 I can tell you right now that this chest pain is probably not a heart problem (though it’s highly recommended to get checked by a doctor!).
 Dozens of people I know rushed over to the hospital convinced that they are having a heart attack but it turned out to be “only” an anxiety attack.